cameronwp/hurtlingthrough.space/src/pages/posts/2017119-refactoring-the-gatsby-starter-blog/index.md

 Before I begin, I want to point out that I _really_ like GatsbyJS.
 It basically solved [all of my front end requirements](/posts/20171204-building-a-blog/index.html) in one fell swoop.
 The development and build processes built into the gatsby-cli have been amazing.
 I plan on sticking with it until the next _Great JavaScript Framework_™ overtakes React.

 That being said, I want to document a case study of the way I've refactored the [starter blog](https://github.com/gatsbyjs/gatsby-starter-blog/) to improve maintainability.
 I want to demonstrate an example of clean front end code.
-Of course, I'm critiquing the current version of the starter blog.
+Of course, this is a discussion about the _current_ version of the starter blog.
 I've seen relatively recent commits, so I can only assume that the repo will change and improve by the time you read this.

 Let's start with the premise of GatsbyJS.
 It's essentially a supercharged Webpack config for generating static content with React.
-The base starter project is about as empty as possible - just a header and a title.
+The [base starter project](https://github.com/gatsbyjs/gatsby-starter-default) is about as empty as possible - just a header and a title.
 All of the pages are React components.
 The starter blog focuses on a specific workflow in which you define templates with React, write up your blog posts in markdown files, and 💥boom💥, your static files are ready.

 Here's what the site container template looks like when you start: